Sneekyboots/Global-games-hackathon-sub/README.md

 Additional Tips:

-Replace [Game Title] with your actual game's name.
+Replace gametitile with your actual game's name.
 Add more character descriptions to personalize your roster.
 Include screenshots or GIFs of your game in the README to visually entice players.
 Consider a short gameplay video showcasing the characters and mechanics.